takumab/vm_ruby/README.md

 - As of right now the `choose_and_pay` method does not account for when a user inserts no money, but enters a code.
 In this case I would've raised an error stating user must insert some money.

+## Long Term Goals
+- Make it interactive where the user can enter their selection in the command line
+- Create separate functionality for coin and product iventory